 Large servings of gluten free pasta are high FODMAP.
 This means you need to make sure you stick to the 1 cup or 145g low FODMAP serving size for cooked gluten free pasta.
 (1) A good rule of thumb is that your dry pasta will double in weight so use 75g dried pasta or less per serve.
 Check out my tomato free beef spaghetti bolognese for a delicious gluten free pasta dish.

 Bok Choy is a lovely stir-fry vegetable.
 However, it does contain sorbitol.
 At a 1 cup (75g) serve the sorbitol in bok choy is within the low FODMAP limits.
 However, as soon as you increase that serve to 1 1/2 small bulbs (112g) it does contain moderate amounts of FODMAPs (1).
 So make sure you portion control that bok choy before you throw it in your stir-fry.

-Blueberries are low FODMAP in 1/4 cup serves but contain moderate amounts of fructans at a 1/3 cup serve (1).
-This means when you are making a blueberry crumble always weigh your berries and divide the crumble into the recommended number of serves.
+Strawberries are low FODMAP in 5 medium berry serves but contain moderate amounts of fructose at a 6 berry serve (1).
+This means when you are making a strawberry smoothie or strawberry crumble always weigh your berries and divide the recipe into the recommended number of serves.

 9. Red Capsicum/Pepper

 Making stuffed peppers?
 These are delicious but take care selecting the colour of your pepper.
 Red capsicums or peppers are riper and higher in FODMAPs than their less ripe green counterparts.

 If you use a whole red capsicum per serve when cooking stuffed peppers, then they will become high FODMAP.
 Instead use a green capsicum/pepper instead or limit your intake of red capsicum/pepper to 1/3 cup per meal (1).